Core feature of Wheezy HTML is WidgetFactory. This class has shortcut widget. You instantiate WidgetFactory and pass the following arguments:

-Each attribute in widget corresponds to appropriate attribute in model.
-Attribute name becomes name in html element.
-Convention for html id is replace underscope with dash.
+Each attribute in widget corresponds to an appropriate attribute in model.
+Attribute name becomes name in the html element.
+By convention in html id underscore is replaced with dash.
 So attribute confirm_password remains unchanged in html name, however id will be confirm-password.

-Once we know name of html widget, next pass control to appropriate widget for rendering:
+Once we know the name of the html widget, next we pass control to the appropriate widget for rendering:

 credential.username.textbox(autocomplete='off')